 The FAA’s decision to begin air traffic controller furloughs nationwide on April 21 is raising bipartisan ire in Congress, with calls for the agency to provide more information on budget-cutting alternatives or to at least suspend the furloughs for a month.
 “Congress and the public have raised legitimate questions about how the sequestration process has been handled and what can be done to mitigate the effects,” Senators Jay Rockefeller (D-W.Va.), and John Thune, (R-S.D.)—the chairman and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Political Pressure Against FAA Furloughs Increases".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Political Pressure Against FAA Furloughs Increases".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.